Next Challenge Please

 Identify what is important to you from a work perspective.

-- Name the work attributes that are most meaningful to you—things like challenge, flexibility, fun environment, etc. You can start with a values inventory, such as you will find in one of the links below, to help you identify the top 10 aspects of your work that are most needed for you to feel satisfied.
+- Name the work attributes that are most meaningful to you—things like challenge, flexibility, fun environment, etc. You can start with a values inventory to help you identify the top 10 aspects of your work that are most needed for you to feel satisfied.